Vast chain of being! which from God began,

 By the end of the 18th century Deism had a firm place in the new United States, alongside many other religions.
 George Washington was a Deist.
 So were John Adams, Thomas Jefferson, James Madison, Benjamin Franklin, and Ethan Allen.
 So were Meriwether Lewis and William Clark.
 All were either thoroughgoing Deists, or else they subscribed to the basic common-sense values of Deism while maintaining allegiance to the churches in which they were raised.
 Clark, during his triumphal trip back east from St. Louis in the fall of 1806, was lauded by a citizen of Fincastle, Virginia, on having conducted the enterprise with such incredible success and safety.
 Clark replied that they should not attribute that outcome to genius on his part or Lewis's, but to "a singular interposition of providence.”3 Several years prior to the expedition he had copied into his personal notebook a trenchant statement from Paine's The Age of Reason (1794-95): "Man cannot make principles, he can only discover them.
 The most formidable weapon against errors of every kind, is Reason.
 I believe that religious duties consist in doing justice, loving mercy, and endeavoring to make our fellow-creatures happy."4

-All his life, biographer William Foley has pointed out, Clark was “religious but not narrowly sectarian.”5 In 1814 Clark asked his old friend, Father Benoit Joseph Flaget, bishop of the Roman Catholic church in St. Louis, to baptize his three oldest children, and subsequently maintained a pew at Fr.
-Flaget's church.
-In 1819 Clark, consistent with his upbringing, helped to establish the first Protestant Episcopal parish in St. Louis.
+All his life Clark was consistently “religious but not narrowly sectarian,” according to biographer William Foley.5 In 1814, when there was as yet no Anglican clergyman in St. Louis, Clark asked his old friend, Father Benoit Joseph Flaget, bishop of the local, Roman Catholic church, to baptize his three oldest children, and thereafter maintained a pew at Fr.
+Flaget's church for the rest of his life.
+Consistent with his upbringing, in 1819 Clark helped to establish the first Protestant Episcopal parish in St. Louis.

 Deists in Action